 Credit cards don’t function in quite the same way within your budget, so keep your credit cards off the Loan Planner for now!

 But if I want to, can I set up my credit card as a loan account?

 Loan accounts are a great way to track loans, but they are not well suited for credit cards at this time.
 We recommend that your credit cards be set up as Credit Card accounts in YNAB, instead.
 The Credit Card account type in YNAB is uniquely designed to help you record and budget for credit card purchases, and pay off credit card debt.

-Yes, this feature is available on mobile and web, iOS and Android.
-However, if you want the full range of features, use this feature on the web.
-At this time, mobile has a limited view, and we recommend setting up your loan accounts and playing with the Loan Planner in the web view.
+Yes, Loan accounts are available on iOS, Android, and web.
+However, the payoff simulator is only available on web.
+We recommend setting up your loan accounts and playing with the Loan Planner in the web view.